 - 2.7 This confirms the distinct, sub-regional role of Royal Tunbridge Wells, with Southborough being more akin to Cranbrook, Paddock Wood and Hawkhurst in terms of its functions.
-Rusthall and Pembury are identified as having a notably broader range of services than other villages. - At the other end of the scale, the very low level of services at Iden Green and Kilndown have substantially contributed to the proposal to remove their Limits to Built development (LBDs) are proposed to be removed.
+Rusthall and Pembury are identified as having a notably broader range of services than other villages. - At the other end of the scale, the very low level of services at Iden Green and Kilndown have substantially contributed to the proposed removal of their Limits to Built development (LBDs).
 Further details are provided in the 'Limits to Built Development Topic Paper'.